Kagome edge states under lattice termination, spin-orbit coupling, and magnetic order: Crystalline edge states: termination dependence

 \subsection{Edge types at fixed $y$}

 First, we describe three possible terminations at fixed $y$ axis: armchair or flat terminations for both slab edges or one for each edge.
 The armchair termination hosts two edge states in the band structure [see~Fig.~\ref{fig:cryst-symm}(a)]: one that connects the DPs from $\mathrm{\overline{K}}$ and $\mathrm{\overline{K}}^{\prime}$, while the other exists near the FB, see triangle and star icons, respectively.
 For further analysis, we pick the $\mathrm{\overline{M}}$ point (red vertical line), and plot the energy levels against the state index, next to the band structure.
 The spectrum shows three continuous spectra arising from the bulk bands, plus two pairs of isolated states located in the gaps.
 These gapped states lie at opposite energies and are two-fold degenerate.
 Here, the degeneracy stems from the similarity between the top and bottom edges.
 It is worthwhile to mention that, even with similar edge types, mirror symmetry may not always be present.
 This is the case when opposite edges are connected by screw symmetry (reflection+translation), even though they are of the same type.
 Nonetheless, we find no difference in the band structure in the presence and absence of mirror symmetry (results not shown).
 Also plotting the edge state LDOS at the $\mathrm{\overline{M}}$ point, we find that the electrons are mostly localized at the boundaries.
 More specifically, the LDOS strongly peaks at the edge sites with two nearest neighbors.
 We notice that the LDOS map forms a triangular plaquette at the edge.
-Electrons (of $s$-type) moving in such cycloid trajectory are predicted to carry a finite orbital angular momentum (OAM) ~\cite{bush.mertig.23}.
+Electrons (of $s$-type) moving in such a cycloid trajectory are predicted to carry a finite orbital angular momentum (OAM) ~\cite{bush.mertig.23}.
 Inside the bulk, neighboring upward and downward triangles negate the OAM, but this cancellation does not occur at the edges.
 The OAM arises due to translation and rotation and thus a finite group velocity $v_{\mathbf{k}} = \partial_{\mathbf{k}} E(\mathbf{k})$ of kagome edge states can be useful in orbitronics.